 - Willingness to receive and provide feedback in an effort to improve quality of one’s service in the program

-- Availability, dependability, and willingness to be flexible in different contexts, such as in training, scheduling, in the classroom, with unexpected changes
+- Availability, dependability, and willingness to be flexible in different contexts, such as in training, scheduling, in the classroom or virtual setting, with unexpected changes

 - Professionalism and good judgment in relating to Jumpstart peers, children, partners, and families